SafranCassiopee/php-metar-decoder/README.md

 - With composer *(recommended)*

-Add the following line to the `composer.json` of your project and launch composer install command
+Add the following line to the `composer.json` of your project

 ```json
 {